 “The White House seemed to be using the same tactics the Chinese government routinely uses against the foreign press corps: Make false claims to support an alternative narrative.
 When challenged, threaten reporters — and then try to delegitimize them.”

 Which is exactly what Trump, Conway, and Spicer have been doing.

-which doesn’t take into account the fact that staunch republican Tim Pawlenty was governor here.
-And before him Jesse Ventura (no one is really quite sure what he was, but his war against the media takes second place only to Trump’s).
+– which doesn’t take into account the fact that staunch republican Tim Pawlenty was governor here, and before him Independent Jesse Ventura (his war against the media takes second place only to Trump’s).

 Aside: If you’ll recall, Trump is no fan of Huffington Post founder Arianna Huffington.

 St. Paul also hosted one of the largest Women’s Marches in the country (especially when compared to population size; 100,000 is approx. 1/7 of the Twin Cities’ total population).
 And let’s not forget that Minneapolis elected the nation’s first Somali legislator, progressive Ilhan Omar (Representative of Minneapolis’ District 60B), on the same day that Trump was elected.
 And now state’s two largest city’s of Minneapolis and St. Paul explicitly reject the president’s stance on refugees and immigration.

 It’s a tough time to be in the media.
 It’s a tough time to try and present facts that one or many readers disagree with – they will simply be dismissed as “fake.”